zorael/kameloso/README.md

 ./kameloso
 ```

 It should now start a terminal wizard requesting a new *authorisation token*, upon detecting it's missing one.
+If it doesn't, force it with `--set twitch.keygen`.
 See the [long story](#long-story) section below for details.

 **Note that it will request a token for the user you are currently logged in as in your browser**.
-If you want one for a different **bot user** instead, open up a private/incognito window, log into Twitch normally *with the bot account* there, copy [this link](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=moderator:manage:chat_messages+moderator:manage:banned_users+user:manage:whispers+channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read+moderator:read:followers+user:read:follows&force_verify=true&state=kameloso), then follow it in that browser window instead.
+If you want one for a different **bot user** instead, open up a private/incognito window and log into Twitch normally *with the bot account* there.
+Copy the address of the page it opened for your other account ([this link](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=moderator:manage:chat_messages+moderator:manage:banned_users+user:manage:whispers+channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read+moderator:read:followers+user:read:follows&force_verify=true&state=kameloso)), then follow it in that browser window instead.
 Refer to the terminal instructions again to continue.

-After obtaining a token, it will save it to your configuration file and reconnect to the server.
+After obtaining a token and verifying it, it will save it to your configuration file and reconnect to the server.
 Provided there were no errors, the bot should now enter your channel.
 Say something in your chat in your browser and it should show in your terminal.
 If there were errors or snags, or if something was simply unintuitive, [please file an issue](https://github.com/zorael/kameloso/issues/new) so the process can be improved upon.

 If you don't like the terminal colours, `--color=never` disables them.